Ross Adams

-Ross Adams (born 5 May 1984) is an English actor, known for portraying the role of Scott Drinkwell in the Channel 4 soap opera Hollyoaks from 2015 to 2024, for which he won the British Soap Award for Best Male Dramatic Performance for in 2016.
+Ross Adams (born 5 May 1984) is an English actor, known for playing Scott Drinkwell in the Channel 4 soap opera Hollyoaks from 2015 to 2024, for which he won the British Soap Award for Best Male Dramatic Performance in 2016.
 Adams has also appeared in the BBC Three sitcom The Gemma Factor and the Channel 5 drama series The Good Ship Murder.

 Life and career

 Adams was born on 5 May 1984.
 He moved to Manchester at the age of 18 to study performing arts at the University of Salford.
 In April 2018, Adams married boyfriend Phil Crusham.

-After graduating from university, Adams secured an agent and began making apprarances in several television dramas and comedies including Blue Murder, Emmerdale, I'm With Stupid, and Eleventh Hour alongside Patrick Stewart.
+After graduating from university, Adams secured an agent and began making appearances in several television dramas and comedies including Blue Murder, Emmerdale, I'm With Stupid, and Eleventh Hour alongside Patrick Stewart.
 He also works frequently in the field of voice-overs, having voiced several commercials and documentaries, such as Kellogg's Frosties.
 Adams was nominated for a RTS Television Award at the Royal Television Society Awards 2010 in the Best Performance in a Comedy category for his role as Jeff Bowyer in the BBC Three sitcom The Gemma Factor.

 Adams previously worked as the assistant to the series producer for Coronation Street before moving to Emmerdale as a storyliner.
 Having written stories for over 400 episodes he then became a script editor.
 He left the show in February 2015 to commence filming Hollyoaks after he was cast as Scott Drinkwell.
 He appeared from April 2015 and was awarded the British Soap Award for Best Male Dramatic Performance in June 2018.

 In July 2018, Adams made an appearance as a panelist on Love Island: Aftersun alongside Ferne McCann and Danny Jones.
 In 2024, after nine years on the soap, Adams announced his decision to leave Hollyoaks.
 His first role following his exit was in the Channel 5 drama series The Good Ship Murder.